 Click here for my comprehensive Africa packing list.

 Many who visit the African continent go with the intention of volunteering.
-You’ll meet people there who are with the Peace Corps, doing something related to medicine, or they might work for the UN.
-It’s also important to really consider your skill set and the organization when you volunteer.
-I recommend reading the Problem with Little White Girls before deciding to volunteer in Africa.
+You’ll meet people there who are connected with the Peace Corps, MSF, Oxfam, the Red Cross, or the UN.

-- Stay away from any programes that offer placements working directly with orphans.
+Stay away from any programs that offer placements working directly with orphans.
 Orphanage tourism has become a big business, but it’s one that is constantly debated for ethical reasons.

-To find great volunteer opportunities, I recommend that you check out Idealist.org or Grassroots Volunteering.
+To find some good volunteer opportunities, I recommend that you check out Idealist.org or Grassroots Volunteering.

-For more on how to prep, how to save up and make your money last on the road, how to stay safe, travel for cheap or free, and how to make your gap look stellar on your resume, check out the guidebook for solo female travelers with tons of tips and case studies from over a dozen solo female travelers and myself.
+For more on how to prep, how to save up and make your money last on the road, how to stay safe, how to travel for cheap or free, and how to make your gap look stellar on your résumé, check out the guidebook for solo female travelers with tons of tips and case studies from over a dozen solo female travelers and myself.

 Nicole says